© Tom Durkin Media

 several freelance articles a month to several stories a day.

-As the new fool in school, I was expendable.
-So, they sent
+As the new fool on the beat, I was expendable.
+So they

 town.
 The town prided itself on being “a small drinking town